-Planning is defiantly key here and at such a busy time of year, it’s best to keep things simple which can be done by starting with a theme, this can either be done by colour or object.
-Some examples include the more traditional red and gold theme, white gold and green theme or an animal theme or winter wonderland theme.
+Planning is defiantly key here and at such a busy time of year, it’s best to keep things simple.
+A good starting point is to consider a theme – whether you opt for the more traditional red or gold colour combination or an adventurous winter wonderland theme.

 Runner or table cloth?

-A red, gold or tartan runner looks elegant on a dark solid wood table but its impractical if you have younger guests arriving for Christmas dinner!
+A red, gold or tartan runner looks elegant on a dark solid wood table but it’s impractical if you have younger guests arriving for their Christmas dinner!
 It’s a good idea to have a back up plan and keep a spare table cloth ready, preferably a wipe clean one.

 Chargers or place mats?

 Chargers and place mats are great at helping to protect tables from spills and heat and look great if they compliant the colour theme.
 Place mats come in a variety of colours and plainer varieties can be used again throughout the year.

 When laying place settings, it’s advisable to start on the outside and work your way in towards the centre of the plate.
 For example, the first course goes on the outside, then the second, then the third and so on.
 Gold cutlery is on trend this year and works well with dark colours such as dark red or green.

 Table Centre Piece